 - Those looking for an affordable smartwatch

 - Those who need an expansive third-party app selection

 - Those looking for a Wear OS watch

-Put simply, if you're willing to shell out the cash, the Galaxy Watch 3 is the best smartwatch you can pair to an Android phone.
+Put simply, if you're willing to shell out the cash, the Galaxy Watch 3 is the best Android smartwatch you can buy, despite not running on Google's Wear OS.
 It's equal parts gorgeous and functional, and its collection of health-focused features put it in direct competition with the likes of brands like Garmin and Apple.
-The rotating bezel is undoubtedly the best (and most fun) way to interact with a smartwatch without obfuscating the screen, and Samsung's Tizen OS is fluid, responsive, and well-tailored for the circular display.
+The rotating bezel is undoubtedly the best (and most fun) way to interact with a smartwatch without obfuscating the screen.
+Samsung's Tizen OS is fluid, responsive, and well-tailored for the circular display.

 The Galaxy Watch 3 offers stunning hardware and a variety of health-focused features, including an ECG and blood pressure sensor.